Pauldwyer/Pauls-Kitchen-pp4/README.md

     To solve this I add the slugify import and form.instance.slug = slugify(form.instance.title) this fixed the bug.

 - HTML tags were bleeding out into rendered templates.
 To fix this i had to use 'safe' keywords. eg. {{ recipe.ingredients|safe }}

+- Taking inspiration from I Think Therefore I Blog I had given all Recipes a status that was a toggle in admin panel.
+This caused problems down the line when a user would create a recipe.
+It stay on draft a user wouldnt be able to toggle out of draft so logically i had to remove this feature.